 Dealing with Insurance Companies When Suing for Car Accident Injuries

 One of the most frustrating parts of filing a car accident lawsuit involves dealing with insurance companies.
 Defendants are usually represented by insurance companies who will hire teams of people to dispute various elements of plaintiffs’ claims.
 The guidance and support of our experienced Bowie car accident lawyers can be very valuable when dealing with insurance companies in your case.
-The following are examples of ways our attorneys can help:
+The following are examples of ways our attorneys can help.

 Many courts will use a form of comparative negligence when awarding damages in a car accident lawsuit.
 Under the doctrine of comparative negligence, damages will be awarded using percentages of fault.
-Accordingly, if a plaintiff was 30% responsible for their accident and a defendant was 70% liable, the defendant must pay for 70% of damages caused by the crash while the plaintiff must account for the remaining 30%.
+Accordingly, if a plaintiff was 30% responsible for their accident and a defendant was 70% liable, the defendant must pay for 70% of the damages caused by the crash while the plaintiff must account for the remaining 30%.
 Furthermore, in some states, plaintiffs who are over 50% to blame will be precluded from filing car accident lawsuits.